Activity-based working: History

+The first known example of an activit-based office is an IBM small-scale experiment from 1970 in which a group of about twenty IBM product engineers move into what was called a ‘non-territorial office’.
+In their new office, the IBM employees no longer had personal workstations, but could choose from a variety of shared workspaces that were intended to facilitate different kinds of activities: normal desks, but also work benches, a quiet area and even a ‘total quiet area’.

-The first known reference to an activity-based analysis of office work modes was by American architect Robert Luchetti in the late 1970s. in 1983, Luchetti co-invented the now widely accepted concept of the office as a series of "activity settings".
+The first time use of the term activity-based was by American architect Robert Luchetti in the late 1970s. in 1983, Luchetti co-invented the now widely accepted concept of the office as a series of "activity settings".
 In an activity settings-based environment, multiple settings are provided which have different technical and physical attributes assembled to support the variety of performance "modes" that take place in a work environment.

 The term "Activity Based Working" was first coined in the book the Art of Working by Erik Veldhoen, a Dutch consultant with Veldhoen + Company, and author of the book The Demise of the Office.
 Activity Based Working was first implemented in the Netherlands by Interpolis in collaboration with Veldhoen + Company in the nineties.
 Interpolis is one of largest insurance companies in the Netherlands.
 The company gained wide recognition with its advertising campaign "Interpolis.
 Crystal clear", which was adopted from their vision and brought to life in their new way of working.